phillc73/resourcer/README.md

 assign_resource("BA", 20, "Lifting Stuff")
 ```

 * Remove a resource from a project.
-The function is applied in the form of `unassign_resource(name)`
+The function is applied in the form of `unassign_resource(name, project)`

 ```r
 unassign_resource("BA", "Lifting Stuff")